-A two-year Baccalaureate direct transfer liberal arts degree consisting of at least 62 semester credits at the 100 and 200 levels.
-The Associate in Arts in Hawaiian Studies with an Emphasis on Hula is designed for students who are preparing themselves to transfer to a four year college or university and who have an interest in achieving a qualification that would be beneficial in the workforce or other areas of study where a foundational knowledge of the Native Hawaiian host culture can complement their worldview.
+A two-year Baccalaureate direct transfer liberal arts degree consisting of 62 semester credits at the 100 and 200 levels.
+The Associate in Arts in Hawaiian Studies is designed for students who are preparing to transfer to a four‑year college or university and who have an interest in achieving a qualification that would be beneficial in the workforce or other areas of study where a foundational knowledge of the Native Hawaiian host culture can complement their worldview.

 To earn the Associate in Arts in Hawaiian Studies Degree from HawCC, a student must meet the following requirements:

 1. Credits Required: A total of 62 credits earned at or transferred to HawCC in 100-200 level courses

 2. A minimum of 12 HawCC credits must be completed

 3. Minimum GPA Required: A minimum cumulative GPA of 2.0 is required for graduation

 4. CR/NC option may be used to satisfy area and general elective requirements (Policy Haw 5.503)